About us | Contact | n%2Fa | n%2Fa

 The key is to not overpack, whether you're traveling by car or by train.
 It will make your trip much more pleasant.

-If you can't do without a car, we recommend to smartly combine the advantages of the car and public transport.
+If you can’t do without a car, we recommend smartly combining the advantages of the car and public transport.
 Some examples:

-• Do most of your traveling by train, and rent a car for the days on which you want to explore remote valleys or pass roads.
+• Do most of your traveling by train, and rent a car only for days on which you want to explore remote valleys or pass roads.

 • If you have booked accommodation in a village with limited or no public transport, you will need a car.
 You can then drive to the nearest rail station and enjoy train rides from there.